skinnyjames/theorem/README.md

 ```

-When the test emits results to the publisher, the notations will as a hash on the CompletedTest result
+When the test emits results to the publisher, the notations will be provided as a hash on the CompletedTest result

 We can access them with `result.notary`